The Story of JESMIC JEWELRY BY ESTHER SUSAN...

 THE STORY OF OUR NAME: "JESMIC"

 JES stands for "Jewelry by Esther Susan", but in Greek the word means, "Majesty"!
-And we think our designs and creations are very majestic!
+And we think our designs and creations are quite majestic in a classic sense!

 Combining the Right Components